Clinical Teaching Fellow

 Areas of Expertise:

-Ms. Clemens received her B.A. in English, cum laude, from the University of Maryland at Baltimore County, and her J.D., magna cum laude, from Fordham University School of Law.
-While in law school, Ms. Clemens worked at the Center for Constitutional Rights and won multiple awards for her academic and public interest work.
+Clemens received her B.A. in English, cum laude, from the University of Maryland Baltimore County, and her J.D., magna cum laude, from Fordham University School of Law.
+While in law school, Clemens worked at the Center for Constitutional Rights and won multiple awards for her academic and public interest work.